pranjalmaheshka/eco395m-final-project/README.md

   2. _Scraping Twitter:_ We used the headlines and url for the news articles from Reddit to search related posts on Twitter.
 We used snscrape to scrape tweets and their replies along with the number of likes and retweets for both to gauge the level of engagement.

   3. _Natural Language Processing (NLP):_ We used the nltk (Vader) and spaCy packages on Python to analyze sentiments and entities in the posts and the comments scraped from both platforms.
 Vader assigns a positive, a neutral, and a negative sentiment value to each comment that sums to 1.
 We created a framework in order to rate the comments on an ordinal 1-5 scale where 1 - Very Negative, 2 - Negative, 3 - Neutral, 4- Positive, and 5 - Very Positive based off the raw sentiment scores provided by Vader.
+Named-Entity-Recognition in spaCy identifies different categories mentioned or found in the text.
+We use it to identify people, organisations, and nationalities or religious and political parties for Reddit, Twitter databases and Twitter users.

 <h3> Reproducing Code </h3>

 Install the necessary packages with pip install -r requirements.txt.
 Run `code/main.py' to successfully generate all the results.
 This is what will run in the background:

-  1. Creating a database: Make a PostgreSQL 13 database instance on Google Cloud Platform (GCP).
+  1. Creating a database: Make a PostgreSQL 13 database instance on GCP.
 Use GCP SQL to create a database called `reddit` that stores the scraped data from Reddit.
 Connect your database to a SQL editor of your choice (we used DBeaver).
 You can enter your credentials (host, username, database, and IP) in demo.env for establishing the connection.

   2. Scrape Reddit: We used [PRAW](https://praw.readthedocs.io/en/stable/) to scrape the Politics category from Reddit.
 Enter credentials the same in demo.env.
 Run `code/scrape_reddit.py` to scrape the data and upload the outputs directly to the SQL database.
 We generate two tables: `reddit_posts` and `reddit_comments`. reddit_posts contains top 50 Reddit posts under the Politics thread with the reddit_post_id as the unique identifier. reddit_comments contains comments on each post.
 The same code/scrape_reddit.py also grabs the name of the news outlet and showcases where it lies on the political spectrum  based on [All Sides](https://www.allsides.com/media-bias/media-bias-chart) data.